PainterQubits/Devices.jl/docs/src/index.md

 ## Troubleshooting

 - If you cannot save the GDS file, try deleting any file that happens to be at the target path.
+A corrupted file at the target path may prevent saving.
 - Decorated styles should not become part of compound styles, for now.
 Avoid this by decorating / attaching cell references at the end.